-At 7th Rank, Barbarians are permanently under the effects of 'Growth', per the spell.
-Note that the character remains their normal size.
+At 7th Rank, Barbarians are permanently under the effects of 'Big Game Hunter', per the spell.

 At 9th Rank, a Barbarian learns the skill 'Immunity to Poison'.

 At 10th Rank, a Barbarian learns the skill 'Stalwart Spirit'.
 This allows a Barbarian to absorb the damage or effect from any one non-green damage spell.
 When the player absorbs a magical effect, they must shout "Stalwart Spirit!" to acknowledge the absorbed hit.
 Note in regard to AOE spells, only the player is immune to the effects.
 Resting for one minute regains this skill.
 A brown favor with two black dots must be worn.